Understanding publishing agreements

 Author grants publisher a non-exclusive licence

 Similar to granting an exclusive licence to the publisher, an author can also grant the same non-exclusive rights to another publisher or party.
-Signing a non-exclusive licence allows you to keep the rights to licence your work with other publishers.
-However, there may be qualifiers to this, such as confirming that the publisher has the right to first publication of the work.
+A non-exclusive licence means that more than one publisher could have the right to publish a work.
+However, there may be qualifiers within these licenses, such as confirming that one publisher has the right to first publication of the work.

 Publishing under a Creative Commons licence